Skip to main content

 Amount integrity

-The circuit enforces note_value === amount + fee.
-The prover cannot inflate the withdrawal amount or understate the fee without producing an invalid proof.
+The circuit enforces note_value === amount + fee + change_value.
+The prover cannot inflate the withdrawal amount, understate the fee, or mint value into the change note without producing an invalid proof.

 Limitation: amount is public